void4main/AIS-Data-to-MongoDB/README.md

 # AIS-Data-to-MongoDB
-Read AIS data from UDP broadcast and write to MongoDB
+Read AIS data from UDP broadcast and write to MongoDB (quick and dirty)